amclees/cs-4471/practice_final.md

 # CS 4471 Final Exam

-This exam is closed-book and should be taken in under 15 minutes.
+This exam is closed-book and should be taken in under 30 minutes.

+Tentative solution following the above instruction may be found below.

 ## Multiple Choice